Household Hazardous Waste (HHW)

 - Step 2 - Verify that you are a Thousand Oaks or unincorporated Ventura County resident.
 If you do not live in one of these areas, you will not be able to participate.
 Please check your city or county website for hazardous waste collection programs in your area.

 - Step 3 - Schedule an appointment (Required).
-Refer to the event registration schedule above and click on the appropriate link to schedule an appointment online.
+Refer to the registration schedule below and click on the appropriate link to schedule an appointment online.
+Drop off appointments are available most Fridays and Saturdays between 9 am and 1 pm.

 Register early!
 On-line registration closes at 12 p.m. the Thursday prior to each collection event.
 Appointment times are limited and available on a first-come, first-served basis.